dadi/docs/src/web/getting-started/hello-world.md

 </html>
 ```

-## /workspace/public/styles.css
+### /workspace/public/styles.css

-Giving it all al lick of paint
+Giving it all a lick of paint:

 ```css
 body {